Ideas for Making Money from Your Homestead

 - Plant a cottage garden and take reservations for wedding parties

-- Remodel a barn and rent for special occasions
+- Remodel a barn and rent it for special occasions

 - Sell pork or beef by the side through a butcher

 - Make hand salve for sale